-Article 10.12.
-Unsolicited Commercial Electronic Messages
+Article 10.12: Unsolicited Commercial Electronic Messages

-1. Each Party shall adopt or maintain measures regarding unsolicited commercial electronic messages that:

-(a) require a supplier of unsolicited commercial electronic messages to facilitate the ability of a recipient to prevent ongoing reception of those messages;

-(b) require the consent, as specified in the laws and regulations of each Party, of recipients to receive commercial electronic messages; or

-(c) otherwise provide for the minimisation of unsolicited commercial electronic messages.

-2. Each Party shall provide recourse against a supplier of unsolicited commercial electronic messages that does not comply with a measure adopted or maintained in accordance with paragraph 1.

-3. The Parties shall endeavour to cooperate in appropriate cases of mutual concern regarding the regulation of unsolicited commercial electronic messages.
+- 1. Each Party shall adopt or maintain measures regarding unsolicited commercial electronic messages that: - (a) require a supplier of unsolicited commercial electronic messages to facilitate the ability of a recipient to prevent ongoing reception of those messages; - (b) require the consent, as specified in the laws and regulations of each Party, of recipients to receive commercial electronic messages; or - (c) otherwise provide for the minimisation of unsolicited commercial electronic messages. - 2.
+Each Party shall provide recourse against a supplier of unsolicited commercial electronic messages that does not comply with a measure adopted or maintained in accordance with paragraph 1. - 3.
+The Parties shall endeavour to cooperate in appropriate cases of mutual concern regarding the regulation of unsolicited commercial electronic messages.

-Article 10.13.
-Cross-Border Flow of Information
+Article 10.13: Cross-Border Flow of Information

-1. The Parties recognize that each Party may have its own regulatory requirements concerning the transfer of information by electronic means.

-2. Recognizing the importance of the free flow of information in facilitating trade, and acknowledging the importance of protecting personal data, the Parties shall endeavour to refrain from imposing or maintaining unnecessary barriers to electronic information flows across borders.
+- 1. The Parties recognize that each Party may have its own regulatory requirements concerning the transfer of information by electronic means. - 2.
+Recognizing the importance of the free flow of information in facilitating trade, and acknowledging the importance of protecting personal data, the Parties shall endeavour to refrain from imposing or maintaining unnecessary barriers to electronic information flows across borders.

-Article 10.14.
-Open Government Data
+Article 10.14: Open Government Data

+3 The Parties recognize that an Internet access service provider that offers its subscribers certain content on an exclusive basis would not be acting contrary to this principle.
-1. The Parties recognise that facilitating public access to and use of government information available to the public may foster economic and social benefits, competitiveness and innovation.

-2. To the extent that a Party chooses to make government information, including data, available to the public, it shall endeavour to ensure, to the extent practicable, that the information is made available in a:

-(a) machine readable and open format that allows it to be searched and tetrieved; and

-(b) spatially enabled format with reliable, easy to use and freely available APIs and is regularly updated.

-3. The Parties shall endeavour to cooperate to identify ways in which each Party can expand access to and use of open data, with a view to enhancing and generating business and research opportunities, especially for small and medium-sized enterprises.
+- 1. The Parties recognise that facilitating public access to and use of government information available to the public may foster economic and social benefits, competitiveness and innovation. - 2.
+To the extent that a Party chooses to make government information, including data, available to the public, it shall endeavour to ensure, to the extent practicable, that the information is made available in a: - (a) machine readable and open format that allows it to be searched and retrieved; and - (b) spatially enabled format with reliable, easy to use and freely available APIs and is regularly updated. - 3.
+The Parties shall endeavour to cooperate to identify ways in which each Party can expand access to and use of open data, with a view to enhancing and generating business and research opportunities, especially for small and medium-sized enterprises.

+Article 10.15: Cooperation
-1. The Parties recognize the importance of cooperation mechanisms on issues arising from electronic commerce, inter alia to address the following:

-(a) consumer protection in the field of electronic commerce;

-(b) personal data protection;

-(c) the treatment of unsolicited commercial electronic messages;

-(d) challenges for small and medium-sized enterprises in digital trade;

-(e) the security of electronic commerce;

-(f) digital identities;

-(g) digital government; and

-(h) electronic invoicing.

-2. Recognizing the global nature of electronic commerce, the Parties shall strive to actively participate in regional and multilateral forums to promote the development of electronic commerce and to exchange views, as necessary, within the framework of such forums on matters related to electronic commerce.
+- 1. The Parties recognize the importance of cooperation mechanisms on issues arising from electronic commerce, inter alia to address the following: - (a) consumer protection in the field of electronic commerce; - (b) personal data protection; - (c) the treatment of unsolicited commercial electronic messages; - (d) challenges for small and medium-sized enterprises in digital trade; - (e) the security of electronic commerce; - (f) digital identities; - (g) digital government; and - (h) electronic invoicing. - 2.
+Recognizing the global nature of electronic commerce, the Parties shall strive to actively participate in regional and multilateral forums to promote the development of electronic commerce and to exchange views, as necessary, within the framework of such forums on matters related to electronic commerce.

-Chapter 11.
-GOVERNMENT PROCUREMENT
+CHAPTER 11 GOVERNMENT PROCUREMENT